zirafa/inkscape-hatch-patterns/README.md

 ### Add as a paint server (this also adds to the pattern fill dropdown)

 This method installs the pattern as a paint server in your Inkscape user config directory rather than the app directory (which could get overwritten).
-You can find  Inkscape user config directory path by going to Inkscape > Settings > System and look for the User Config path.
+You can find your Inkscape user config directory path by going to Inkscape > Settings > System and looking for the User Config path.

 #### Linux
 ```shell